Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Introduction

-The main contributions in this paper can be summarized as follows: \begin{itemize} \item We present a system formulation for a hybrid RF-OWC network and formulate a constrained convex MINLP optimization problem that seeks to maximize the overall throughput of the network while taking into account the energy consumption and the end-to-end delay. \item We introduce the DGET framework that combines two GNN components with a Transformer encoder to solve the resource allocation problem with lower overhead compared to solving the MINLP problem.
+The main contributions \footnote{The code for this paper has been made open source and can be accessed here: https://github.com/aymenhamrouni/DGET-Dual-Graph-Embedding-Transformer-for-Hybrid-RF-OWC-IoT-Networks} in this paper can be summarized as follows: \begin{itemize} \item We present a system formulation for a hybrid RF-OWC network and formulate a constrained MINLP optimization problem, approximated as a MILP, that seeks to maximize the overall throughput of the network while taking into account the energy consumption and the delivery-based AoI. \item We introduce the DGET framework that combines two GNN components with a Transformer encoder to solve the resource allocation problem with lower overhead compared to solving the MILP problem.
 The transductive GNN learns fixed structural patterns from the known IoT network topology, while the inductive GNN generalizes these embeddings to temporally evolved configurations of the IoT network, capturing changes in energy, queue states, and link dynamics.
 A Transformer-based encoder applies self-attention to model complex dependencies and global relationships on the inductive GNN embeddings to predict active links and their corresponding transmission technologies.
 The entire model is trained end-to-end using a multi-task learning framework with two coupled loss functions. \item We evaluate the performance of the hybrid RF-OWC network under varying conditions, including different network loads and sizes.
 Results demonstrate that the hybrid network can achieve up to $15\%$ higher successful transmission rate and up to $20\%$ reduction in Age-of-Information (AoI) compared to a standalone RF network.
 Under high network load scenarios, the RF-OWC configuration demonstrates improved energy efficiency.
 Furthermore, the proposed DGET framework achieves over $90\%$ classification accuracy with up to $8$x lower inference complexity compared to the optimization model and demonstrates robustness under partial system observability. \end{itemize} The remainder of this paper is organized as follows: Section~\ref{sec2} reviews the related work in the areas of hybrid RF-OWC communication and scheduling.
 In Section~\ref{sec3}, we describe the system model, detailing the channel characteristics, network architecture, and communication setup.
 Section~\ref{sec4} formulates the optimal RF-OWC scheduling problem through a mathematical optimization framework.
 The proposed DGET framework is introduced in Section~\ref{sec5}, outlining its architecture and key components.
 Section~\ref{sec6} presents the experimental evaluation used to assess the performance of our approach.
 Finally, Section~\ref{sec7} concludes the paper and outlines directions for future research.